vuestorefront/vue-storefront/packages/core/docs/general/installation.md

 ## Using Vue Storefront CLI

 The easiest way to get started with Vue Storefront is to set up your project using our CLI.
-You can run it using `npx` command:
+You can run it using the `npx` command:

 ```bash
 # Run Vue Storefront CLI